 Maine is not the hottest of states, but summer is the high season, as usual, offering dry and comfortably warm weather.
 The Maine Coast is suitable for beach going, but it is truly great for camping and boating, as well as other outdoor activities.

 Planning a summer vacation?
 Tired of routine trips to the beach?
-Plan a road trip along the Maine Coast with Mayflower bus charters.
+Plan a road trip along the Maine Coast with bus charters tours.
 We can get you to any place in the state of Maine in a comfy, air-conditioned bus overnight.

 Guide to Maine Coast Festivals